Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Methods

 We trained SALTED models to predict the electron density and band structure of a range of 2D bilayer materials: graphene, hBN, \tids, \zrds, and \mods.
 We began by compiling a dataset of 512 aligned (displaced) bilayer structures of size \(3\times3\) for each material, which were generated by randomly sampling in-plane displacements, interlayer spacings between the bilayers, and per-atom coordinate perturbations within each layer.
 The range of the displacements in each one of these coordinates is described in the \sinfo~S1A.
 Each dataset was split into training and validation subsets of 400 and 112 structures respectively.

 The electron densities used to train the machine learning models and the reference band structures of the twisted bilayer structures were calculated using the PBE functional \cite{perdewGeneralizedGradientApproximation1996}.
-All of these calculations were performed using FHI-aims~\cite{blumInitioMolecularSimulations2009,abbottRoadmapAdvancementsFHIaims2025}, using light or intermediate basis sets depending on DF accuracy in reproducing band structure as described in \sinfo~S1.
+All of these calculations were performed using FHI-aims~\cite{blumInitioMolecularSimulations2009,abbottRoadmapAdvancementsFHIaims2026shortAuthorList}, using light or intermediate basis sets depending on DF accuracy in reproducing band structure as described in \sinfo~S1.
 Detailed specifications of dataset generation, auxiliary basis set selection, hyperparameter optimisation, and structural parameters are provided in the \sinfo~S1 and S2.
+Despite the shortcomings of PBE and other GGA functionals regarding the description of band-gaps, we took a pragmatic choice of employing this functional to train the model because this is the \textit{de facto} standard on previous studies of the materials reported here~\cite{fangElectronicStructureTheory2016,kimElectrostaticMoirePotential2024,liStraininducedEnhancementThermoelectric2017,claassenUltrastrongSpinOrbit2022,xiaoEffectsVanWaals2014}.
+Training SALTED on data from hybrid functionals also works seamlessly and will be the topic of future work.

 \autoref{fig:overlap_matrix_singular_values_histogram} shows the distribution of the singular values of the overlap matrices for every structure in the training dataset of each material, along with the average condition numbers of these matrices.
 The condition numbers indicate particularly severe ill-conditioning for the TMDC training datasets, likely due to the larger and more diffuse DF auxiliary basis sets required by heavier elements.
 As a result, the low-rank approximation to the overlap matrix described in \autoref{sec:low_rank_approximation} was applied to the TMDC training datasets, with \(\delta=10^{-6}\) used for \tids, and \(\delta=10^{-2}\) for both \mods and \zrds.